skyportal/skyportal/doc/advanced_usage.md

 ## Spectroscopic lines

-The line list implemented on Skyportal was derived using the NIST atomic database : https://www.nist.gov/pml/atomic-spectra-database, using the methods of Gal-Yam, 2019 (https://ui.adsabs.harvard.edu/abs/2019ApJ...882..102G/abstract).
+The line list implemented on SkyPortal was derived using the [NIST atomic database](https://www.nist.gov/pml/atomic-spectra-database), employing the methods of [Gal-Yam  2019](https://ui.adsabs.harvard.edu/abs/2019ApJ...882..102G/abstract).